$35 a year, not $33 a month

 Epistles is a different product for a different reader.
 It is a cross-platform, multi-provider client whose first commitment is that every account you answer to should live in one application on every device you use, and that the price of doing so should not be a recurring four-figure bill.

-Five providers, native protocols.
-Gmail through the Gmail API, Microsoft 365 through MS Graph, Fastmail through JMAP, ProtonMail through Proton's API with OpenPGP decryption on device, and any IMAP host as the catch-all.
+Six providers, native protocols.
+Gmail through the Gmail API, Microsoft 365 through OWA, Fastmail through JMAP, ProtonMail through Proton's API with OpenPGP decryption on device, Apple Mail / iCloud through one app-specific-password wizard that provisions IMAP mail plus iCloud calendar and contacts together, and any IMAP host as the catch-all.
 Each adapter ships and loads independently, so a Fastmail-only user never downloads Gmail code.
 Threads, labels, flags, and push are spoken in each provider's own dialect rather than flattened to a lowest-common-denominator IMAP.

 Local-first storage and a zero-knowledge Cloud Vault.
 Every message lives in a local SQLite database on your device, searchable in milliseconds with the wifi off.
 Your connected-account credentials, OAuth tokens, JMAP sessions, IMAP passwords, are wrapped on your device with a key derived from your Epistles password and stored on our servers as opaque ciphertext bytes we cannot decrypt.
 Sign in on a second Mac, type your password once, and your inboxes are already there.
 The security page has the long version.